 Memorials may be made to Dacoma Church of God through the funeral home.

-To send flowers to Evajoy's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Evajoy (Smith) Elliott, please visit our floral store.